olaniyiakanji/twitter_clone/README.md

 If you have any feedback, please reach out to me at namanrivaan@gmail.com

 ## Acknowledgment
-i took insight and followed the course of rivan [Rivaan Ranawat](https://www.youtube.com/watch?v=XnxZLhtkFeg)
+Credits to [Rivaan Ranawat](https://www.youtube.com/watch?v=XnxZLhtkFeg) as I took guidance from his course